 What is Gross Merchandise Value?

 Gross Merchandise Value (GMV), also referred to as gross merchandise volume, is the total amount of sales a company makes over a specified period of time, which is typically quarterly or yearly.
 GMV is calculated before accrued expenses are deducted.
-The accrued expenses include costs associated with advertising/marketing, delivery costs, discounts, or returns.
+The accrued expenses include costs associated with advertising/marketing, delivery costs, discounts, and returns.

 Breaking Down Gross Merchandise Value

-Gross Merchandise Value is most commonly used by e-commerce companies.
-It functions primarily as a comparative metric for such businesses, enabling them to review total sales volume from one recording period (whether it’s four times per year or once per year) to the total sales volume from the next recording period.
+Gross Merchandise Value is a metric most commonly used by e-commerce companies.
+It functions primarily as a comparative financial metric for such businesses, enabling them to review total sales volume from one recording period (whether it’s four times per year or once per year) to the total sales volume from the next recording period.
 Ultimately, the metric is designed to help companies understand and put a figure on the growth of their business in terms of sales.

 How to Calculate Gross Merchandise Value